allenai/scispacy/README.md

 Arbitrary databases and ontologies can be loaded into scispaCy using the external integration with [pyobo](https://github.com/biopragmatics/pyobo) following `pip install "pyobo>=0.12.9"`.
-In the following example, the HGNC database is loaded used to link genes to standard identifiers.
+In the following example, the HGNC database is used to link genes to standard identifiers.

 ```python
 import pyobo